 Of course, any time you experience an eye infection or changes in your vision, schedule an exam with a doctor.

-While regular vision exams are part of a proactive stance against vision problems, general health practices like exercise and a proper diet are incredibly important for good vision.
+Regular vision exams are part of a proactive stance against vision problems.
+But, general health practices like exercise and a proper diet are also incredibly important for good vision.
 Consider taking a dietary supplement, like our Ocu-Plus Formula, for your vision and scheduling regular eye exams with your doctor for the best results.

-Components of a vision healthy diet include green, leafy greens such as kale and chard; foods high in omega fatty acids, like fish; plant based proteins; and foods high in anti-oxidants.
-If you find that your diet is deficient in the nutrients from these foods, you can supplement it with a regular, multi-purpose vitamin and other supplements, like Omega-3 and -6 fatty acids.
+Components of a vision-healthy diet include green, leafy greens such as kale and chard.
+You need to consume foods high in omega fatty acids, like fish as well as plant-based proteins.
+It’s also very important to eat foods high in antioxidants.
+If you find that your diet is deficient in the nutrients from these foods, you’re not alone.
+Many Americans struggle to get all the essential nutrients into their daily diets.
+You can supplement your diet with a regular, multi-purpose vitamin and other supplements, like omega-3 and -6 fatty acids.

 Scheduling an Eye Exam

-If your eyes haven’t been examined in a few years or you are experiencing vision problems, don’t hesitate to schedule a visit with your general practitioner or an opthamologist.
+If your eyes haven’t been examined in a few years or you are experiencing vision problems, don’t hesitate to schedule a visit with your ophthalmologist.
 The sooner you understand the condition of your eyes, the sooner you can take proactive steps to improve your vision.
+Visiting the eye doctor once per year will help you preserve your vision, for life.